aronwolf90/k8s-config/README.md

 }
 ```

 The module assumes that you have your public key in `~/.ssh/id_rsa.pub`.
-Once you have adjusted your terraform file, you just have to run `terraform apply`.
+Once you have
+adjusted your terraform file, you just have to run `tofu apply`.

 ## Outputs
 * `host`